todogroup/governance/README.md

 ## Voting

-While it is the goal to operate as a consensus based community, if any decision requires a vote to move forward, A simple majority of the Steering Committee shall constitute a quorum.
+While it is the goal to operate as a consensus based community, if any decision requires a vote to move forward, A simple majority of good standing members of the Steering Committee shall constitute a quorum.

-## Operation Principles
+## Operating Principles

 ### Meeting mechanisms and expected frequency
 * Meetings will take place via VOIP or face to face.
 Face to face meeting may not all take place in the same location.